admissions-nextera/01Edu-Egypt/projects_guides/ascii_art/ascii_art_justify/README.md

 # ASCII-Art-Justify Project Guide

 > **Before you start:** This project builds on ascii-art, ascii-art-fs, and ascii-art-output.
 All three must be working.
-Additionally, read about how text alignment works in any word processor — center, left, right, and justify — before writing any code.
+Read about how text alignment works in any word processor — center, left, right, and justify — before writing any code.
+>
+> **Standard library only.** This project uses only packages from https://pkg.go.dev/std.
+You will use `syscall` and `unsafe` directly to read the terminal size.
+A popular third-party alternative is `golang.org/x/term` — you will learn what it does and why students use it, but you will not use it here.

 ---